Civil litigation: overview

 Getting help with a civil litigation matter

 Although there are many excellent solicitors who regularly handle civil litigation matters, it can nevertheless be challenging for the layperson to find a solicitor who has the right expertise and who is conveniently located.
-You can research websites for some of the law firms in your area, and it might also be useful for you to check with the Law Society.
-In addition, you may be aware that there are free solicitor-client matching services available, such as Contact Law.
+You can research websites for some of the law firms in your area, and it might also be useful for you to search our directory.